-Australia’s primary goal within the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR) is to ensure the conservation of the marine living resources within the convention area.
+Australia’s primary goal within the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) is to ensure the conservation of the marine living resources within the convention area.

 Whales and seals are the subject of other conventions — namely, the International Convention for the Regulation of Whaling and the Convention for the Conservation of Antarctic Seals.